Best Things To Do in Charleston, SC

-Originally built in 1864 for the Confederate Army, the H.L.
+Originally built in 1863 for the Confederate Army, the H.L.
 Hunley became the world's first successful combat submarine.
-Toward the end of the 19th century, it was suddenly lost at sea until 1995 when it was discovered off the coast of Sullivan's Island.
-In 2000, the Hunley and the remains of its crew were brought to the surface for a detailed restoration at the Old Charleston Naval Base.
+In 1864, it was suddenly lost at sea until 1995 when it was discovered off the coast of Sullivan's Island.
+In 2000, the Hunley and the remains of its crew were brought to the surface for a detailed restoration at the old Charleston Naval Base.

 Explore More of Charleston, SC

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.